 School of Public, Nonprofit and Health Administration

-- He previously worked at the United Nations Protection Forces in Bosnia and Herzegovina, the North Atlantic Treaty Organization (N.A.T.O.), the Office of the High Representative, and other international organizations as a business and economic sdevelopment pecialist.
+Haris Alibašic directs the City of Grand Rapids’ Office of Energy and Sustainability, and manages the state and federal Legislative affairs for the City.
+He previously worked at the United Nations Protection Forces in Bosnia and Herzegovina, the North Atlantic Treaty Organization (N.A.T.O.), the Office of the High Representative, and other international organizations as a business and economic development specialist.

 Mary Dailey Brown